'12 Years' Oscar a golden ticket for box office, DVD sales

-LOS ANGELES (Reuters) - Historical drama “12 Years a Slave” was awarded the top prize at Sunday night’s Academy Awards show, claiming the Oscar for best picture and boosting the revenue its distributor Fox Searchlight can expect from added theater and home entertainment sales.
+LOS ANGELES, March 2, (Reuters) - Historical drama “12 Years a Slave” was awarded the top prize at Sunday night’s Academy Awards show, claiming the Oscar for best picture and boosting the revenue its distributor Fox Searchlight can expect from added theater and home entertainment sales.

 “12 Years a Slave” won a total of three Oscars, including for Lupita Nyong‘o for best supporting actress.
 “Gravity,” distributed by Time Warner Inc’s Warner Bros., was the night’s big winner with seven Oscars, including one for Alfonso Cuaron as best director.